jspm/jspm-resolve/resolver-spec.md

 The parent pathname is assumed a valid fully-resolved path in the environment, with the exception that `/` in Windows paths is allowed to be converted into `\\` as is the NodeJS convention for resolve.
 No absolute paths, URLs, URL-encoding, and relative segments are not supported in the parent path.

+In order to make the resolver an idempotent path resolver, the following exceptions apply to absolute paths - if a path begins with a single forward slash in posix or if it begines with a letter colon and backlash in Windows (eg `C:\`) then it is not decoded as URI.

 Before resolution can be run, the resolver needs to be initialized against a _projectPath_:

 > **JSPM_RESOLVE_INIT(projectPath: string)**